syl20bnr/spacemacs-elpa-mirror/melpa/numbers-readme.txt

 `numbers-math' - Shows/inserts a maths-related fact about a number.

-`number-trivia' - Shows/inserts some trivia about a number.
+`numbers-trivia' - Shows/inserts some trivia about a number.

 In both cases calling the command will prompt for a number.
 If there appears to be a number in the current buffer, near the current point,